JoelAtDeluxe/AdventOfCode2016/Readme.md

 Short version: we can wrtie the number as `2^n + l` (the biggest power of 2 less than the number, plus the remainder) If we do this, then the "winning" seat will be `2l + 1` Funny note: this video was published on Oct 28 2016, for the 2016 puzzle, so maybe a puzzle creator took inspiration from this?

+Part 2 was a bit more difficult.
+I ended up having to implement a brute force solution, but that was going to take far too long to execute.
+I ended up looking at the numbers again and noticed the following pattern: for every n that can be evenly represted as 3^n, the winning seat is the last seat (i.e. `W(n) = n`) From there, solutions progress at slope = 1 for some period of time, before switching to slope=2.
+These switches occur on the "middle" multiple of 3, or expressed differently, at the midpoint between `3^n` and `3^(n-1)`.
+My math capabitiles have apparently deteriated to the point that I couldn't merge these into a single equation, nor am I sure that a single equation exists.
+So, in my solution, I instead just did a quick check based on where the midpoint is, relative to the encapsulating powers of 3, and checked which side was closer, and determined the result from there.